Readers Record Their Thinking

 - Ask students to go back to their desks with their book bags/boxes or familiar books and pick one book they will want to record their thinking on and one they will want to share with a partner.

 - Walk around and check in with students.
-Share a few students with the rest of the class that are exemplars.
+Share a few student examples with the rest of the class.

 Enrichment For advanced students, let them take notes.
 Spend a few minutes with them individually and show them how to write a quick note or some words on their sticky note or on a separate piece of paper.